isaiahtx/nvim/README.md

 ## Tips

-Best compared with my [zsh setup](https://github.com/isaiahtx/zdotdir).
+Best used with my [zsh setup](https://github.com/isaiahtx/zdotdir).
 This setup has only been tested on Linux ([ArchWSL](https://github.com/yuk7/ArchWSL) on my Windows desktop and a native Arch install on my laptop, I use both about equally).
 In particular, you will need to change the PDF viewer (I use [Zathura](https://github.com/pwmt/zathura)) if you're on Windows or macOS.